ydb-platform/ydb-embedded-ui/README.md

       -e MON_PORT=8765 \
       cr.yandex/yc/yandex-docker-local-ydb:latest
    ```
+2. Install dependencies with `npm ci`
-2. Run the frontend app in the development mode, via invoking `npm run dev`
+3. Run the frontend app in the development mode, via invoking `npm run dev`
-3. Open [localhost:3000](http://localhost:3000) to view it in the browser.
+4. Open [localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.\
    You will also see any lint errors in the console.

 For API reference, open Swagger UI on http://localhost:8765/viewer/api/.